Customer Satisfaction Score

 (1) Strongly Disagree; (2) Disagree; (3) Somewhat Disagree; (4) Neither Agree Nor Disagree; (5) Somewhat Agree; (6) Agree; (7) Strongly Agree

 A Likert scale is the best and most accurate measuring scale to understand the respondents’ attitudes and level of agreement with a survey question.
-It tells businesses the level of agreement or disagreement users has with your statements.
+It tells businesses the level of agreement or disagreement users have with your statements.
 Also, a Likert scale is like a social wall which is easy to launch and operationalize.
 It allows respondents to be neutral if they do not want to express strong disagreement or agreement.

 You can calculate the Likert scale in the following way.